Ministry of Defence (India): Integrated Defence Staff

 To ensure a high degree of synergy between the Armed forces, the Government has set up the Integrated Defence Staff, headed by the Chief of Integrated Defence Staff as the chairman.
-It was created on 1 October 2001 based on the recommendations of the Group of Ministers which was set up in 2000 (post-Kargil) to review India's defence management.
+It was created on 1 October 2001 based on the recommendations of the Group of Ministers which was set up in 2000 (post the Kargil War) to review India's defence management.
 It acts as the point organisation for integration of policy, doctrine, war-fighting and procurement by employing best management practices.
 The chairman of Integrated Defences Staff is a 4-star General (or his equivalent in the Air Force or the Navy).

 The first Chief of Defence Staff was General Bipin Rawat, who took over on 1 January 2020.

 Chiefs of Staff Committee

 "Chiefs of Staff are the authority for advising the Defence Minister and normally through him the Cabinet Committee on Political Affairs on all military matters which require ministerial consideration".
 The Integrated Defence Staff is '"the principal arm and Secretariat to the Chiefs of Staff Committee".